Outdoor Adventure

 Located in the heart of the Shenandoah Valley, nestled between the majestic Appalachian Mountains, Harrisonburg is the region’s outdoor adventure capital.
 With access to George Washington National Forest and Shenandoah National Park and numerous trails, parks, and waterways, the City is an outdoor lover’s paradise.
-Outdoor enthusiasts flock to Harrisonburg each year to attend annual cycling, hiking and running events while heart-pumping activities keep adventure seekers engaged throughout the year.
+Outdoor enthusiasts flock to Harrisonburg each year to attend annual cycling, hiking, running and even falconry events while heart-pumping activities keep adventure seekers engaged throughout the year.
 Harrisonburg holds the distinction of being a IMBA Bronze Level Ride Center(Trademark) and is the home of nationally recognized cyclists.

 Hiking